 Budgets are adopted on a basis consistent with GAAP.
 An annual appropriated budget is adopted for the General Fund on the modified accrual basis.
-The annual appropriated budget is legally enacted and provides for a legal level of control at the fund level.
-All annual appropriations lapse at fiscal year end.
+The annual appropriated budget is legally enacted and all annual appropriations lapse at fiscal year end.